-The Honorable Mark W. Latchana -- A circuit court judge who has presided at least 2 years over a drug treatment court.
+The Honorable Mark W. Latchana - A circuit court judge who has presided at least 2 years over a drug treatment court.
 Judge Latchana is the 67th District Court Judge but has been assigned by the State Court Administrative Office to serve as the judge of the 7th Circuit Court.
-Judge Latchana was appointed to the Committee on September 7, 2017 to fill the remainder of a four-year term that expired on November 6, 2017 and for a succeeding four-year term that expires on November 6, 2021.
+Judge Latchana was appointed to the Committee on September 7, 2017 to fill the remainder of a 4-year term that expired on November 6, 2017 and for a succeeding 4-year term that expires on November 6, 2021.
+He was reappointed to a third 4-year term that expires on November 6, 2025.

-Mr. Douglas R. Lloyd - A prosecuting attorney who has worked for at least 2 years with a drug or alcohol treatment court.
+Mr. Douglas R. Lloyd -- A prosecuting attorney who has worked for at least 2 years with a drug or alcohol treatment court.
 Prosecutor Lloyd of Eaton County was appointed on September 19, 2013 and was reappointed in 2020 to a third 4-year term that expires on September 18, 2024.